Guides · Getting started

 - Try Again — Too many misses.
 Replay before moving on.

-- Perfect — Zero misses, all inputs inside the Perfect window.
-See the Perfect Guide.
+- Perfect — Zero misses, every input on the beat during a designated Perfect chance.
+See the Perfect Guide for the two-step process.

-Focus on reaching Superb (Medal) on each stage before moving on.
-Do not chase Perfects until you can Medal a stage comfortably every time.
+Focus on reaching Amazing (and its Medal) on each stage before moving on.
+Do not chase Perfects until you can hit Amazing on a stage comfortably every time.

 Your first hour — recommended order